petergridge/Irrigation-V5/readme.md

 Enables a delay function to add a number of days before the next run of the program.

 # Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)

+### V2025.08.02
 ### Breaking Change
 Move Pump, Water Source and Flow Meter definition from the Zone to the Program.
-A migration will run to populate from the zone information but should be checked.
+A migration will run to populate from the zone information however configuration should should be checked.

 - Rewrite of the pump management
   - New option in the advanced setting to set a lead or lag time for starting the pump